 Upcoming Online Events

 While all in-person events for 2020 have been postponed, Chronic Pain Ireland will instead bring you a range of video's by a variety of healthcare professionals and these will be made available for general viewing on our video library.
+We have also listed additional online national courses that you can register for, free of charge at the end of this page.

 More information will follow throughout the month as the video's are published.
 In the meantime please enjoy the talks that have already taken place (see links below).
 Our sincere thanks to all who are supporting Chronic Pain Ireland during these challenging times, if you follow us on Facebook we'll have lots of articles and updates available for you, that hopefully will be of assistance.